alejoriosm04/alejoriosm04/README.md

 <h2>About me</h2>

 I am Alejandro Ríos, from Medellin, Colombia.
 Currently studying at EAFIT University.
 Also, learning on Platzi about different technologies in the world of programming.
 I enjoy doing different things in my process of learning with the aim of developing big things and being part of different groups of collaboration.
+I want to learn about the experiences of my partners to grow as a person.

-⚡ Fun fact: I love soccer.
-I want to learn about the experiences of my partners to grow as a person
+⚡ Fun fact: I love to play and watch soccer.
+I am a huge fan of Atletico Nacional.

 💬 If you have any doubt, let me know.
 I will be happy to hear you :)